webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 One peculiar fact about WebRTC is that each step is actually made up of many other protocols; to make WebRTC, we stitch together many existing technologies.
 In that sense, you can think of WebRTC as being more a combination and configuration of well-understood tech dating back to the early 2000s than as a brand-new process in its own right.

 Each of these steps has its own dedicated chapter but, since each step depends on the one before it, it is helpful to understand them at a high level first.
-A basic understand of all the steps will help when explaining further the purpose of each individually.
+A basic understanding of all the steps will help when explaining further the purpose of each individually.

 ### Signaling: How peers find each other in WebRTC